akeneo/pim-helpcenter/content/updates/04-2020/3-connection-dashboard-updates.md

 ::: meta-data type="New" features="Connections, Connectivity" available="2nd of April"
 :::

-## Source connections charts rework
+## Source connections charts improved
 We reworked the display of the two charts about the source connections in the Connection dashboard.
 We also now compute the sum on the last 7 days of the number of products created and updated.

 ![Sources connection charts](../img/number-of-products-created-updated.png)